vsoch/pull-request-action/README.md

 doesn't describe the workflow above, it works equivalently in terms of the triggers.

 ### Proxy
 Building the docker container requires access to pypi.python.org/pypi.
-If you are running this action ob a self-hosted runner behind a proxy, you can configure the docker client to [flow proxy info to the container](https://docs.docker.com/network/proxy/#configure-the-docker-client).
-This action will respect the `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` settings in `~/.docker/config.json`, if set.
+If you are running this action on a self-hosted runner behind a proxy, you can configure the docker client to [flow proxy info to the container](https://docs.docker.com/network/proxy/#configure-the-docker-client) or set create `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` [environment variables](https://docs.docker.com/network/proxy/#configure-the-docker-client) on the runner.